 Apply for Live Literature School Residencies 2017-18

-We are now closed for applications for school residencies.
+We are now closed for applications for school residencies; this application information and criteria is provided as an example only and may change if future residencies take place.
 The deadline was Wednesday 17 May 2017.
 We will be in touch with everyone who applied by the end of term in June.
 If you have questions about your application or the programme, please contact firstname.lastname@example.org.

 If cost is a significant barrier to running a residency in your school, early years setting or nursery, you can apply now to hold a Live Literature School Residency.